Pyrus calleryana: As an invasive species

 Callery pear is reported as established outside cultivation in 152 counties in 25 states in the United States.
 While these wild plants are sometimes called "Bradford pear" (for the 'Bradford' cultivar), they are actually wild-growing descendants of multiple genotypes of Pyrus calleryana, and hence more correctly referred to by the common (or scientific) name of the species itself.
-Currently, the spread of the invasive trees is limited by their intolerance to extreme cold, but they are creeping northward as climate change causes warming temperatures, and have been found as far north as Madison, Wisconsin.
+Currently, the spread of the invasive trees is limited by their intolerance to extreme cold, but they are creeping northward and have been found as far north as Madison, Wisconsin.

 The Bradford pear in particular has become further regarded as a nuisance tree for its initially neat, dense upward growth, which made it desirable in cramped urban spaces.
 Without corrective selective pruning at an early stage, these weak crotches result in a multitude of narrow, weak forks that are very susceptible to storm damage.
 Because of this, and the resulting relatively short life span (typically less than 25 years), many groups have discouraged further planting of 'Bradford' and other similarly structurally deficient Callery pear cultivars (such as 'Cleveland Select') in favor of increasing use of locally native ornamental tree species.

+It should be recognized that even though P. calleryana is considered an invasive species, there have been cases in which it did not have an impact when introduced as a nonnative species.
+In young, low-density populations, this tree was found to have no significant effect on species richness or diversity in its surrounding environment.
+To understand how this species interacts in a given environment, further studies should be considered.

-In 2023, the state of Ohio banned the sale and cultivation of Callery pear trees.
+In 2023 and 2024 respectively, the states of Ohio and South Carolina banned the sale and cultivation of Callery pear trees.

+In 2024, the state of Pennsylvania added the Callery pear to the Pennsylvania noxious weed list as a "Class B" noxious weed and banned its sale and distribution.